briandailey/briandailey.github.com/_posts/2018-09-14-ebike-commuting-90-days.md

 After a few years, I upgraded to a used road bike.
 I love the light weight, but I often would take the bus to work to avoid getting sweaty, or maybe I just wasn't feeling it that morning.

-I started seeing discussion threads about commuting on eBikes, and after seeing a few in the wild I decided to give it a try.
+After seeing a couple of ebikes in the wild I decided to give one a try.
 My goals were:

 - Shave a few minutes off my commute.
 - Smooth out some of the hills between my house and work.